Structured Data SEO: How Schema Drove a +28% Zero-Click Lift

 Zero-Click Capture Analysis

+I was not measuring vanity rankings.
+I was measuring zero-click capture.
 Does the answer layer reference the brand?
 Does it cite the domain?
 Does it pull pricing?

 The Integrity Gap